Heartbroken Dog Visits His Best Friend's Grave Every Day

 The little dog now lives at home with Ali, but his heart still pines for Mehmet.

-For the last five days since the funeral, Cesur has traveled through town to the burial site to sit by his old friend's side.
+Each day since the funeral, Cesur has traveled through town to the burial site to sit by his old friend's side.

 Ali had been noticing Cesur would dart off through the door when he left for work, but it wasn't until he decided to follow him one day that he realized what was happening.